graciellehigino/ms_range_interactions/manuscript.md

 validation of species distribution based on ecological interaction is a relevant method that can further fill in information gaps.
-Nevertheless, it is imperative that more geographically explicit data about ecological networks and interactions becomes available.
-This would clarify when cooccurrences can be translated into interactions and help the development of more advanced validation methods for occurrence data.
+Nevertheless, it is imperative that more geographically explicit data about ecological networks and interactions become available.
+This would help clarify when cooccurrences can be translated into interactions and help the development of more advanced validation methods for occurrence data.

 ## Next steps

-Here we demonstrate how we can detect uncertainty in species distribution data using ecological interactions.
-Knowing where questionable occurrence data is can be crucial in ecological modelling [@Hortal2008UncMea; @Ladle2013MapSpe], and accounting for these errors can improve model outputs by diminishing the error propagation [@Draper1995AssPro].
+Here we demonstrated how we can detect uncertainty in species distribution data using ecological interactions.
+Knowing where questionable occurrence data are can be crucial in ecological modelling [@Hortal2008UncMea; @Ladle2013MapSpe], and accounting for these errors can improve model outputs by diminishing the error propagation [@Draper1995AssPro].
 For instance, we believe this is a way to